guildai/guild.ai/pages/docs/start/optimization.md

 spend enough time searching.

-For costly operations, consider [Bayesian optimization](/docs/guides/bayesian-optimization/) as an alternative to random search.
+For costly operations, consider [Bayesian optimization](#bayesian-optimization) (shown below) as an alternative to random search.

-Guild performs a random search whenever you specify a flag value in the form `[LOW:HIGH]`:
+Guild performs a random search by default when you specify a flag value in the form `[LOW:HIGH]`:

 - The value must start and end with square brackets
 - Low and high values may be either integer or float values and must